Expert Alice Tapper breaks down everything university and college staff need to know about Buy Now Pay Later (BNPL), providing answers to:

 It’s important for everyone, support staff and students alike, to be aware of this integration and the overlap between using social media and spending money.

-This free, downloadable factsheet for students covers the advantages and risks of Buy Now Pay Later, plus all the essentials to know if you’re considering using a BNPL product including how it works and how BNPL providers make their money.
+Here are two resources to share with students that cover the advantages and risks of Buy Now Pay Later, plus all the essentials to know if you’re considering using a BNPL product including how it works and how BNPL providers make their money:

 Watch the recording